Edward Zacca: Career

 On 29 June 1954, Zacca was admitted to practice and was appointed Clerk of Courts January 1958.
 He became Acting Resident Magistrate for St. Catherine, RM for St. Mary and St. James (1960–65) and RM for St. Andrew (1965–1968).
 He was subsequently appointed, High Court Judge, Justice of Appeal, and President Court of Appeal, Jamaica.

 On 2 January 1985, he was sworn in as Chief Justice of Jamaica by Florizel Glasspole at King's House.
 He served as acting governor-general of Jamaica from March to August 1991.
 Zacca was elevated up to the Privy Council of the United Kingdom when he was accepted by the Privy Council on 1 September 1992 to one of its members.
 Zacca was the fourth Caribbean Chief Justice to be appointed to the Privy Council and the first from Jamaica.
 Here he was not allowed to sit on any appeal being heard from Jamaica by the Judicial Committee of the Privy Council, but he was eligible to do so for appeals from other Caribbean and Commonwealth countries.
 He retired as Chief Justice of Jamaica on 25 July 1996 after giving 38 years in the judicial service.

-He was also president of the Court of Appeal of Turks & Caicos Islands and of the Court of Appeal of the Cayman Islands.
+He was also president of the Court of Appeal of Turks and Caicos Islands and of the Court of Appeal of the Cayman Islands.
 He served as president of the Court of Appeal of the Bahamas from March 2000 to July 2001.